Create a Website Account - Manage notification subscriptions, save form progress and more.

 Animal Control also has two bulletin boards.
 One is located inside the building and the other is located outside on the Southern wall.
 If none of these resources work or if you must give your pet away immediately, you can do an owner impound at Animal Control for a $20 fee.
 If you do an owner impound please bring any shot records, vet records, and tags for your pet.
 These can greatly increase the chance of adoption for you pet.

 Yes.
 Contact Animal Control at 575-439-4330 and they will lend you a live trap along with instructions on how to set and bait the trap.
-Once a cat is trapped just call and an Officer will be sent to retrieve the cat.
+Once a cat is trapped call 576-439-4330.
+An officer will be sent to retrieve the cat.

 If the bees are on private property, the property owner should call a pest control company.
 If they are on public property, Animal Control will come out and do an assessment of the location of the bees and whether they pose a danger to the public.
 Once this is done Animal Control will contact the proper authorities to remove the bees if necessary.
 For more information, call Animal Control at 575-439-4330.